OpenCPIsland/CPI-Project/README.md

 - [Git for Windows](https://git-scm.com/downloads/win) installed. **Restart your PC after installing Git.**

 ### macOS
-- Latest version of Xcode for your macOS.
+- Latest version of Xcode for your macOS version.

 ### Linux
 - Make sure your system is updated: